-Rapper Gonzoe, associate of Ice Cube and Tupac, shot and killed
+Rapper Gonzoe, associate of Ice Cube and 2Pac, shot and killed

-Los Angeles rapper Gonzoe, an associate of Ice Cube and Tupac, has been shot and killed in Seattle.
+Los Angeles rapper Gonzoe, an associate of Ice Cube and 2Pac, has been shot and killed in Seattle.

 The shooting took place last Thursday evening (July 29), according to Metro.
 Gonzoe was taken to Harborview Medical Centre with life-threatening injuries, with a King County Sheriff’s Office spokesperson confirming that he died overnight, aged 45.
 While police did not identify the victim, friends of the rapper confirmed his identity.